Hiring employees in the Philippines has many benefits for companies looking to expand their global workforce.

-The Philippines has a significant labor force made up of about 40.5 million individuals, close to 40% of its total population.
-The major industries in the Philippines include manufacturing, agribusiness, and the services sector.
+The Philippines has a significant labor force of about 40.5 million individuals, close to 40% of its total population, and its thriving industries include manufacturing, agribusiness, and the services sector.

-1. Set Up an Entity in the Philippines
+1. Set up a legal entity in the Philippines

-Entity establishment is a beneficial option if you hold fixed assets in the country, have a substantial budget to spend, or are planning to hire a large number of employees.
+Entity establishment is a beneficial option if you hold fixed assets in the country, have a substantial budget to spend, or are planning to hire a large number of employees in the Philippines.

-While setting up an entity is the traditional route for businesses building an overseas presence, entity establishment is costly and time-consuming.
-It requires a knowledgeable team with an understanding of the local laws and regulations, bandwidth to take on complex and time-consuming processes, initial capital investment, and ongoing entity maintenance fees.
+Still, entity establishment is costly and time-consuming.
+It requires a knowledgeable HR team with expertise in local tax and labor regulations, a sizable initial capital investment, and compliance with ongoing entity maintenance fees.

-An employer of record (EOR) is a legal entity equipped to hire, pay, and manage supported employees in global markets on your behalf, including in the Philippines.
-An EOR handles all risk mitigation, payroll, and benefits associated with your global workforce to ensure you stay compliant with local labor laws and regulations.
+An employer of record (EOR) is a legal entity equipped to hire, pay, and manage supported employees in global markets on your behalf, including in the Philippines, without establishing a legal entity.

-While an EOR takes care of the employment and payroll process, your company maintains management of your employees' day-to-day responsibilities and goals.
+While an EOR takes care of the heaviest HR tasks associated with building a distributed workforce abroad, you continue owning your employees' day-to-day responsibilities and goals.

 Partnering with an EOR is a streamlined option to test foreign markets and set up your workforce quickly in multiple countries with less financial commitment and risk.